 Database ERDs

 Create diagram nodes, add rows, populate each row, assign constraints and indexes, optionally designate cardinalities, all with the help of popup dialogs.
 The ERD flowchart is saved as a file in JSON format.
-This file can be exported to a specific database script.
-Conversely, a database script can be imported to a JSON file as an internal diagram structure that can be visualized in the editor following the described features.
+This file can be exported to the specific database SQL script.
+Conversely, a specific database SQL script can be imported to a JSON file as an internal diagram structure that can be visualized in the editor following the described features.

 When one instance of the first entity may be related to more than one instances of the other entity, it is one-to-many relationship.
 An example is when we keep an authors catalog and we need to show the relation between an author and her/his books.